-- Super easy to spread content to various social media platforms with just a couple of clicks.
+- Super easy to spread content to various social media platforms with just a few clicks.

 - Reaching out to your audience is done elegantly and doesn’t feel like spam.

-- Integrates with leading podcast distributors to be sure your show is heard by as many people as possible.
+- Integrates with leading podcast distributors to be sure as many people hear your show as possible.

-- Easy to pull stats that show you how well your podcast is doing and where your listeners are coming from.
+- Easy to pull stats showing how well your podcast is doing and where your listeners are coming from.

-- Sometimes it’s difficult to track your subscribers.
+- Sometimes it’s challenging to track your subscribers.